 Successfully completed modules are valid for 3-years, following which assessors will be required to renew their training.

-eTFT modules have been assessed to be in line with GMC guidance by KSS Deanery and educationalists from the University of London as meeting the above GMC requirement.
+eTFT modules have been assessed to be in line with GMC guidance by HE KSS and educationalists from the University of London as meeting the above GMC requirement.

 The supervised learning event/workplace based assessment courses (hospital and GP specialty training) consist of modules which have drawn on relevant publications, such as Improving Assessment, published by the Academy of Medical Royal Colleges (2009), Learning and assessment in the clinical environment – the way forward, published by the GMC (2011), the Foundation Programme Curriculum (2012) and the Curriculum for Specialty Training for General Practice (2006).

 In addition to supervised learning event/workplace based assessment courses, a simulation course has been developed to support trainers in the planning and delivery of simulated training events.

 This freely available educational initiative has been developed to support the professional development of trainers on behalf of the NHS and other partner organisations by South Thames Foundation School / HE KSS.